 Back in the 17th century, John Dryden wrote, “He who would search for pearls must dive below.”
 Although the author did not have advanced data analytics in mind, the quote perfectly describes its essence.
-Let’s find out how deep one should go into data in search of a much-needed and fact-based insight.
+Together with ScienceSoft, let’s find out how deep one should go into data in search of much-needed and fact-based insights.

 Types of data analytics

 There are 4 different types of analytics.
-Here, we start with the simplest one and go further to more the sophisticated.
+Here, we start with the simplest one and go further to the more sophisticated types.
 As it happens, the more complex an analysis is, the more value it brings.

 Descriptive analytics juggles raw data from multiple data sources to give valuable insights into the past.
 However, these findings simply signal that something is wrong or right, without explaining why.
-For this reason, highly data-driven companies do not content themselves with descriptive analytics only and prefer combining it with other types of data analytics.
+For this reason, our data consultants don’t recommend highly data-driven companies to settle for descriptive analytics only, they’d rather combine it with other types of data analytics.

 The purpose of prescriptive analytics is to literally prescribe what action to take to eliminate a future problem or take full advantage of a promising trend.
 An example of prescriptive analytics from our project portfolio: a multinational company was able to identify opportunities for repeat purchases based on customer analytics and sales history.

-This state-of-the-art type of data analytics requires not only historical data but also external information due to the nature of statistical algorithms.
-Besides, prescriptive analytics uses advanced tools and technologies, like machine learning, business rules and algorithms, which makes it sophisticated to implement and manage.
-That is why, before deciding to adopt prescriptive analytics, a company should compare required efforts vs. an expected added value.
+Prescriptive analytics uses advanced tools and technologies, like machine learning, business rules and algorithms, which makes it sophisticated to implement and manage.
+Besides, this state-of-the-art type of data analytics requires not only historical internal data but also external information due to the nature of algorithms it’s based on.
+That is why, before deciding to adopt prescriptive analytics, ScienceSoft strongly recommends weighing the required efforts against an expected added value.

 To identify if there is a prevailing type of data analytics, let’s turn to different surveys on the topic for the period 2016-2019.

-For 2016 Global Data and Analytics Survey: Big Decisions, PwC asked more than 2,000 executives to choose a category that described their company’s decision-making process best.
+For the 2016 Global Data and Analytics Survey: Big Decisions, more than 2,000 executives were asked to choose a category that described their company’s decision-making process best.
 Further, C-suite was questioned with what type of analytics they relied on most.
 The results were the following: descriptive analytics dominated (58%) in the “Rarely data-driven decision-making” category; diagnostic analytics topped the list (34%) in the “Somewhat data-driven” category; predictive analytics (36%) led in the “Highly data-driven” category.

-That survey showed a need for one or the other type of analytics at different stages of a company’s development.
-In fact, the companies that strived for informed decision-making found descriptive analytics insufficient and added up diagnostics analytics or even went as far as predictive one.
+The survey findings are in line with ScienceSoft’s hands-on experience as they show the need for one or the other type of analytics at different stages of a company’s development.
+For example, the companies that strived for informed decision-making found descriptive analytics insufficient and added up diagnostics analytics or even went as far as predictive one.

-According to 2018 Advanced and Predictive Analytics Market Research, advanced and predictive analytics were for the first time considered “critical” or “very important” by a majority of respondents.
+According to the 2018 Advanced and Predictive Analytics Market Research, advanced analytics was for the first time considered “critical” or “very important” by a majority of respondents.